Jack Easterby: Houston Texans (2019–2022)

 Represented by agent Bob LaMonte, Easterby developed a reputation as a leader in the NFL in culture building as well as strategic planning.
 He was hired by the Houston Texans in April 2019, after they outbid other NFL and NBA teams, such as the Miami Dolphins, for his services.
 Houston Chronicle sportswriter Brian T. Smith described Easterby as being involved in "Everything.
 Personnel.
 Planning.
 Player pep talks.
 Daily life conversations, media-access issues and the general, overall state of the Texans."

 Easterby, along with coach and general manager Bill O'Brien, worked to overhaul the roster, with Easterby handling the contract negotiations.
 Easterby also reportedly oversaw a new locker room project with the Texans, and building renovations led by CEO and owner Cal McNair within NRG Stadium.

 On January 28, 2020, Easterby was put in charge of football operations, handling "everything from team logistics to salary cap management to sport science, equipment, video, player development and security for football operations."
 After O'Brien was fired on October 5, 2020, Easterby assumed the GM role on an interim basis, According to ESPN, Easterby was chosen by McNair to guide the team through the transitional period after O'Brien's firing.
 Easterby continued this role until Nick Caserio was hired.

 Easterby's rapid rise in football drew significant media attention.
 Some sports media outlets published criticisms of Easterby from anonymous team personnel.
 Many members of the Texans' leadership praised Easterby's work with the team, including Caserio, who described the criticism of Easterby as "unjust."

 Easterby served on the leadership team for the Bill Walsh Diversity Coaching Fellowship program, and advocates for promoting diversity within the NFL.
 In 2016, he delivered the keynote address for the Boston Business Journal Leaders in Diversity Awards.

 On October 17, 2022, Easterby left the Texans.
 A statement by the team described the parting as mutual.
+Easterby later attributed the firing to criticism from fans.

-Easterby’s presence and influence in the Texans organization was cause for concern in the eyes of Andre Johnson and DeAndre Hopkins, two of the team’s all time great wide receivers.
+Easterby's presence and influence in the Texans organization was cause for concern in the eyes of Andre Johnson and DeAndre Hopkins, two of the team's all-time great wide receivers.